benkehoe/aws-sso-util/docs/cloudformation.md

 2. An `AWS::SSO::AssignmentGroup` resource that allows specifications of multiple principals, permission sets, and targets, and performs the combinatorics directly.

 ## Output
-With either method, the result is a template that either includes the assignments directly, or, if there are too many assignments to contain in a single stack, [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) that contain the assignments.
-References on assignment resources are automatically wired through to the nested stacks.
+With either method, the result is a template that either includes the assignments directly, or, if there are too many assignments to contain in a single stack, [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) that contain the assignments (references are automatically wired through into the child stacks).

+However, this is not done automatically.
+The goal is to prevent any given assignment from being moved around between the parent and nested stack, or between nested stacks.
+If an assignment is moved between stacks, there is the potential that one stack could attempt to create it before the other stack has deleted, creating a conflict that prevents the whole update from completing.

+By default, no nested stacks will be created, and you'll be limited to creating as many assignments will fit in a single template.
+If your configuration generates more assignments than that, the generator (either client-side or the Macro) will raise an error.

+To allow for more assignments, you need to specify a number of child stacks.
+You can either specify the number of child stacks explicitly, or provide the maximum number of assignment resources you want to support (which will calculate the number of child stacks automatically).
+See below for how to configure this.

+The assignment resources can contain metadata, in the `Metadata` section of the resource under the `SSO` key.
+* If you specified an OU as a target
+  * The metadata for every assignment for an account from that OU will have the OU in the metadata in the `SourceOU` field.
+  * The account name will be present under the `TargetName` field.
+* If you enable name lookups, the principal and permission set names will be looked up and put in the `PrincipalName` and `PermissionSetName` fields, as will the account name (in `TargetName`) if it wasn't generated from an OU.
+See below for how to enable this.

+If you use the Macro or the `--macro` option for client-side generation, you

 # CloudFormation Macro
 `aws-sso-util` defines a resource format for an AssignmentGroup that is a combination of multiple principals, permission sets, and targets, and provides a CloudFormation Macro you can deploy that lets you use this resource in your templates.